JulietteFlink1/test_looker/pull_request_template.md

 ## 🏗️ To test

-- Add here links to Dashboards / Looks / Explores that will help visualize your changes
+- Add here screenshots or links to Dashboards / Looks / Explores that will help visualize your changes